R3Conclave/conclave-core-sdk/docs/docs/azure.md

 export AZDCAP_DEBUG_LOG_LEVEL=FATAL
 ```

 If you would like to configure the DCAP plugin yourself, keep reading.
+If you are using bundled version, you can skip the rest of this section.

 #### Azure client plugin